Skip to content

 Port can be changed in the configuration file.

-Make sure the web server's port is not publicly accessible from the internet, as that would allow malicious actors to disable your plugins remotely.
+Make sure the web server's port is NOT publicly accessible from the internet, as that would allow malicious actors to disable your plugins remotely.

 Plugin Management